NickGrunert/master-thesis/modules/02_algorithm.typ

     While the method could potentially be applied for surface evaluation or even segmentation in general, it will not be pursued further in this study.

     ==== Plateau Algorithm
+    #heading(depth: 5, numbering: none, bookmarked: false)[Theory]
     To achieve this objective, a tailored algorithm was developed to assess the quality of the results obtained.
     This algorithm functions independently of the specific input data, thereby eliminating the need for adjustments.
     This process is achieved through the analysis of the derivatives of each surface in all directions, including the x, y, and magnitude values.
     In each of these directions, the algorithm seeks to identify regions exhibiting approximately constant or close values.
     These regions will henceforth be designated as plateaus, as visualizing the data reveals the ideal representation of a perfect surface.
+    The final result will be an equal-valued combination of the three directions.

-    The objective function for each surface is defined by the multiplication of its size, S, and the number of coherent values, V.
+    The objective function for each surface is defined by the multiplication of its size by the number of coherent values.
     The score in question is inherently constrained within the interval from 0 to 1, with 1 representing the maximum attainable score, as required.
     As previously stated, the algorithm calculates the surface area squared in order to assign greater rewards to surfaces of greater size in comparison to smaller surfaces.
     Consequently, a large surface with optimal values will achieve a higher score than two smaller surfaces with perfect values.